nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-16-simple_ctf.md

 ![screenshot11](../assets/images/simple_ctf/screenshot11.png)

-The entire process is repeated, with changing input from a dictionary of the different characters:
+The entire process is repeated, with changing input from a dictionary of different characters:

 ![screenshot12](../assets/images/simple_ctf/screenshot12.png)

 ![screenshot13](../assets/images/simple_ctf/screenshot13.png)

-It repeats the SQL injection, checking for the response to determine whether the bit inputted is correct, before forming the final result.
+It repeats the SQL injection, checking for the response to determine whether the character inputted is correct, before forming the final result.
 In this case, the final result being the username!

 ![screenshot14](../assets/images/simple_ctf/screenshot14.png)